TerrierDarts/CodeAndConquer/src/content/resources/streamerbot.md

 ---
 ### Official Links

-Streamer.bot is a powerful tool for any content creator to have at there disposal.
-With it't built in C# compilier it gives the creator the freedom to do whatever they like and create things beyond what they believed was possible, with Streamer.bot the only limitation is ones own imagination.
+Streamer.bot is a powerful tool,  with its built-in C# compiler, Streamer.bot gives you the freedom to create, customize, and automate your content in many ways - your imagination is the only limit.

+Below, you'll find official Streamer.bot links, as well as a wide variety of streamers, creators, and community-driven sites offering extensions, inspiration, and tools to help take your content to the next level.

 - [Streamer.bot Discord](https://discord.streamer.bot/)
 - [Streamer.bot Twitter](https://twitter.com/streamerdotbot)